 This savory silken tofu is incredibly simple to prepare and calls for a handful of basic ingredients to make the most flavorful soft tofu in just 5 minutes.
 Seasoned with a savory sauce with crisp aromatics, this quick & easy dish makes for the perfect appetizer or side dish for any occasion.

 Tofu is a popular ingredient in Korean cuisine and is used in many different dishes including Dubu Jorim (Korean Braised Tofu), Soondubu Jjigae (Korean Soft Tofu Stew), and Doenjang Jjigae (Korean Soybean Paste Stew) that I’ve previously shared on my blog.

-This Korean-style silken tofu is one of my favorite banchan (side dishes) to prepare, as its ease of preparation and alluring taste make it to be the perfect choice for any time of the day, especially on days that I’m feeling a bit lazy to cook up a whole entire dish to add to my dinner table.
+This Korean-style silken tofu is one of my favorite side dishes to prepare, as its ease of preparation and alluring taste make it to be the perfect choice for any time of the day, especially on days that I’m feeling a bit lazy to cook up a full meal.

 It calls for silken or soft tofu, which has a delicate, melt-in-your-mouth texture that pairs wonderfully with the crisp aromatic vegetables that are melded into the sauce.

 The neutral taste of the silken tofu coupled with the fragrant, savory sauce is truly a match made in heaven.

 This is one of my go-to cold dishes for the summertime as well, as the chilled tofu drenched in the delectable sauce is beautifully refreshing especially in the summer months when it can be too hot to work with heat.

 There is absolutely no cooking required for this recipe and the preparation is so effortless with easy cleanup.
 Truly a life-saver for the busy days!
 This recipe is also vegan and vegetarian, and can be made gluten-free by using gluten-free soy sauce.